chadbaldwin/chadbaldwin.github.io/_posts/2021-03-23-quick-parse-csv-file.md

 ---

 There's lots of ways all of this could have been done.
 I tend to like using Regex and PowerShell, even if it does take a bit longer because I usually learn something new along the way.
-For example, in this scenario, I had never used PowerShell to load a file without a header, now I know `Import-Csv` lets you supply a list of header names.
+For example, in this scenario, I had never used PowerShell to load a file without a header.
+Now I know `Import-Csv` lets you supply a list of header names.

 ---